2.3 Material accounting policies

 Impairment is reviewed periodically, including at each financial year end.

-(ix) Foreign currency translations
+(ix) Foreign Currency Translations

 Transactions in currencies other than the Company's functional currency are recognized at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are re-translated at the rates prevailing at that date.
 Exchange differences arising on the settlement of monetary items or on re-translated monetary items at rates different from those at which they were translated on initial recognition during the period or in previous financial statements are recognised in standalone statement of profit and loss in the period in which they arise.

-Non-monetary items denominated in foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction, nonmonetary items that are measured in term of historical cost in foreign currency are not reinstated.
+Non-monetary items denominated in foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction, Non-monetary items that are measured in term of historical cost in foreign currency are not reinstated.

-(x) Employee benefits
+(x) Employee Benefits

-(a) Defined contribution plan (i) Provident fund
+(A) Post-Employment Benefits (a) Defined contribution Plan (i) Provident Fund

-The Company makes contribution to statutory Provident Fund in accordance with Employees Provident Fund and Miscellaneous Provisions Act, 1952 which is a defined contribution plan and contribution paid or payable is recognized as an expense in the period in which services are rendered by the employee.
+Provident Fund and Miscellaneous Provisions Act, 1952 which is a defined contribution plan and contribution paid or payable is recognized as an expense in the period in which services are rendered by the employee.

 (ii) Superannuation